pmem/pmemkv/doc/libpmemkv.7.md

 ### Experimental engines

 There are also more engines in various states of development, for details see <https://github.com/pmem/pmemkv>.
+Two of them (tree3 and stree) requires the config parameters like cmap.

 # BINDINGS #